-None of the aforementioned proceedings pertaining to the liabilities or receivables of the Issuer exceeded the minimum of 10% of the Issuer's equity.
-Also, no pecuniary penalty, fine or other financial liability measures were imposed that would be equivalent to at least 5% of the consolidated EBITDA for the last financial year.
+None of the aforementioned proceedings pertaining to the liabilities or receivables of the Issuer or its subsidiary exceeded the minimum of 10% of the Issuer's equity.
+No pecuniary penalty, fine or other financial liability measures were imposed either that would be equivalent to at least 5% of the consolidated EBITDA for the last financial year.